Edward-Wagstaffe/overthewire-bandit/level-6.md

 -rwxr-x---  1 root bandit5 1915 Aug 15 13:16 spaces file3
 ```
 We could brute force print each file one by one until we find the flag but of course this is incredibly inefficient.
-If only there were a way to search for the file based on properties we were given...

 The `find` command is used to search for files and directories based on specific criteria.
 - `-type f`, limits results to regular files.